The Best Exercises for Losing Weight

 Weight training is another great exercise that most people can do.
 Start by lifting small weights or trying body weight exercises, like pushups.
 Hand weights are easy to buy, or you can use them at your local gym.

 If you are new to weight lifting, start with a 4-pound weight and do some simple curl-ups.
 Add in some lunges with a small weight in each hand.
 As you get stronger, increase the weight.
 Make sure to stretch and rest to reduce your risk of injury.

-Other exercises that are great for both aerobic and weight-bearing workouts are yoga and pilates.
-There are many online videos to help get you started and when possible, there are studios in our area that offer beginner courses.

-If you are looking for a low-impact exercise, try out water aerobics or swim laps at your local pool.
-Both are great ways to burn calories and improve strength.

-final draft | Weight training is another great exercise that most people can do.
-Start by lifting small weights or trying body weight exercises, like pushups.
-Hand weights are easy to buy, or you can use them at your local gym.

-If you are new to weight lifting, start with a 4-pound weight and do some simple curl-ups.
-Add in some lunges with a small weight in each hand.
-As you get stronger, increase the weight.
-Make sure to stretch and rest to reduce your risk of injury.

-Other exercises that are great for both aerobic and weight-bearing workouts are yoga and pilates.
+Other exercises that are great for both aerobic and weight-bearing workouts are yoga and Pilates.
 There are many online videos to help get you started and when possible, there are studios in our area that offer beginner courses.

 If you are looking for a low-impact exercise, try out water aerobics or swim laps at your local pool.
 Both are great ways to burn calories and improve strength.